-Trinity Church’s Racial Justice strategic initiative is committed to dismantling racism by ending mass incarceration.
+Trinity Church’s Racial Justice strategic initiative is committed to dismantling racism by ending mass incarceration in New York City.
 This initiative advances Trinity’s strategic mission goal to build up the neighborhoods of New York City, by advocating for justice to amplify the voices of those who are not heard, by speaking in the pulpit and in public, and by providing support to organizations that work with us to confront injustice, racism, and inequality.

-Grantmaking in early 2019 will predominately focus on organizations in New York City and support the following goals:
+Grantmaking in 2019 will support the following goals:

-- Promote narrative change initiatives and efforts to end mass incarceration and promote racial healing
+- Support narrative change to end mass incarceration and promote racial healing